gammalib/gammalib/doc/source/coding/design.rst

 ^^^^^^^^^^

 Exceptions are largely used in GammaLib to handle the occurrence of unexpected events.
-GammaLib exceptions are implemented by the ``GException`` class.
+GammaLib exceptions are implemented by the :doxy:`GException` class.
 For each new exception type, a new exception subclass is added.

 Each exception returns the method name in which the exception occurs and